INAENTTS/RC_Biped-_Robot/README.md

 # RC_Biped-_Robot
 designed and build radio controlled biped (two legged ) robot
 aim was to achive a robot which I can develop (implement new things) furthe.
+ Link to Youtube Video on my channel :  https://youtu.be/LNznLZhhkq8
-build with:
+Build with:

     Sg90 servo motors: these motors have very low torque and have poor design therefor I had to modify (can work without modification also) the motor they are nearly square withe some space left empty,I rearange the components in it and made it